dharshanalh/NetmikoSwitchBackup/README.md

 # NetmikoSwitchBackup
-Netmiko Based Authomated Switch Backup Scripts
+Netmiko Based Authomated HPE and Aruba Switch Backup Scripts

 The given scripts can be used in a Linux OS having Netmiko installed,